Twintop/TwintopInsanityBar/README.md

 ### Stagger Bar (Brewmaster Monk)

 Brewmaster Monks get a dedicated Stagger bar that displays current stagger damage as a percentage of maximum health.
-The bar includes configurable thresholds for Medium and Heavy stagger levels, with color transitions as stagger severity increases.
+The bar includes configurable thresholds for Medium, Heavy, and Extremely Heavy stagger levels, with color transitions as stagger severity increases.
+The maximum stagger percentage displayed by the bar can be set above 100% of maximum health.
 Stagger levels and colors are set to Blizzard's defaults but can be freely customized to suit your preferences and needs.

 ### Defensives Bar (Protection Warrior)

 Protection Warriors have a specialized Defensives bar that tracks the remaining duration of key defensive abilities:

-- **Ignore Pain** duration remaining
+- **Ignore Pain** duration and absorption amount remaining
 - **Shield Block** duration remaining and available charges

 ### Major Cooldown Tracking